 Here’s a new one.
 Asana is a work management platform that you can use to spy on your coworker’s workload.

 But Asana’s B2B web design does one thing really well.
 Animated graphics.

-You know when you’re trying to learn how to use a new site and you end up spending ten minutes on YouTube mesmerized as a phantom cursor takes you on a tour through the whole website?
+You know when you’re trying to learn how to use a new site, and you end up spending ten minutes on YouTube mesmerized as a phantom cursor takes you on tour through the whole website?

 No?
 Okay, maybe it’s just me.